Central melanocortin system: Therapeutic implications

 Due to the essential role of melanocortins in the regulation of body weight and appetite, they are a target of choice for anti-obesity drugs development, such as setmelanotide and lorcaserin, but also diabetes, cachexia and eating disorders such as anorexia.
 Other drugs target the serotonergic system to indirectly affect the melanocortin system for the treatment of obesity.
-However, it is important to note that this system also elicits effects on cardiovascular and sexual function.
+This system also elicits effects on cardiovascular and sexual function.

 Stimulation of the melanocortin-4 receptor causes a decrease in appetite and an increase in metabolism of fat and lean body mass, even in a relatively starved state.
 Conversely, damage to this receptor has been shown to result in morbid obesity, and is the most commonly known cause of monogenic morbid obesity.
 Mutation in an allele of the melanocortin-4 receptor causes 2-3% of childhood and adult obesity.
 Deficiencies and mutations in the melanocortin-4 receptors were also identified in the general population, thus rendering obsolete the distinction between rare monogenic obesity and common polygenic obesity.